michaldziuba03/code-samples/social-login/README.md

 }
 ```

-In `linkAccount` function, we simply search user by email form social provider, if user with that email already exists - we just create new federatedAccount entry linked to existing user.
-If user does not exists - we register new user and create federatedAccount linked to created user.
+In the `linkAccount` function, we simply search user by email from social provider, if user with that email already exists - we just create new federated account entry linked to existing user.
+If user does not exist - we register new user and create federated account linked to the created user.

-Creating new user is running in transaction to avoid data inconsistency in case of failure.
+Last operation is running in transaction to avoid data inconsistency in case of failure.

 > /link-account.ts - continuation
 ```ts